science

 • Developmental Biology

-How does a single cell transform itself into a multicellular, complex, functional adult organism?
-This course covers the major events of animal development, focusing on the genetic, cellular, and biochemical processes that drive these events, including the regulation of gene expression, cell-cell signaling, and cell shape change.
-The course also covers common techniques and strategies used in developmental biology research.
-Students learn to design and interpret experiments to answer questions about development, and discuss and analyze primary articles from the literature.
-Finally, developmental biology is connected to related fields like evolutionary biology and human disease.
+This course focuses on the major events of animal development, including genetic, cellular, and biochemical processes, the regulation of gene expression, cell to cell signaling, and cell shape change.
+Students learn to design and interpret experiments to answer questions about development and to discuss and analyze primary articles from the literature.
+Connections between developmental biology and related fields such as evolutionary biology and human disease recur in the curriculum.

 • Forensic Science

-Forensic science is the application of scientific principles and techniques to matters of criminal justice, especially relating to the collection, examination, and analysis of physical evidence.
-This course teaches about the tools, techniques, and protocols used in investigating crime scenes.
+This course covers the tools, techniques, and protocols used in investigating crime scenes.
 Topics include the history of forensics, crime scene analysis, physical and chemical analysis of evidence, toxicology, blood and DNA, entomology and time of death, fingerprinting, blood spatter, and ballistics.
 There is detailed study of the protocols for collecting evidence to eliminate contamination and misinterpretation and how forensic scientists evaluate evidence to avoid bias.
-The course includes hands-on labs, simulations, case studies, and a mock crime scene to develop practical and theoretical aspects of forensics.
+The course includes hands-on labs, simulations, case studies, and a mock crime scene to develop practical and theoretical frameworks of forensics.

 • 科学问题

-How should we decide who will get organ transplants when the need exceeds supply?
+To find rational, ethical answers to questions that arise at the interface between scientific technology and society’s values systems, bioethicists employ the four principles of bioethics: autonomy, beneficence, nonmaleficence, and justice.
+Using this powerful toolkit, this course seeks to answer questions of all kinds: Who should get access to limited respirators or vaccines when the need exceeds supply?
 Is it ethical for physicians to provide lethal doses of medication to the terminally ill?
 Should parents be allowed to withhold medical treatment from children on religious grounds?
-These are the sorts of questions addressed in this discussion-based seminar that focuses on scientifically anchored ethical dilemmas.
-Students use the formal principles of bioethics to refine arguments.
-The course draws upon a wide variety of academic and popular media sources to examine how scientific research is changing our understanding of the world, and how society, in turn, is being transformed by scientific tools.
+Students use the formal principles of bioethics to refine their arguments.
+The course draws upon a wide variety of academic and media sources to examine how scientific research is changing our understanding of the world, and how society, in turn, is being transformed by scientific tools.

 • Molecular Genetics